zmcartor/homestead-guide/source/contracts-and-transactions/mix/javascript-console.rst

 Mix exposes the following objects into the global window context

-web3 - Ethereum JavaScript API
+web3 - Expanse JavaScript API

 contracts: A collection of contract objects. keys represents contracts name. values are is an objects containing the following properties:

- * contract: contract object instance (created as in web3.eth.contract)
+ * contract: contract object instance (created as in web3.exp.contract)

  * address: contract address from the last deployed state (see below)